MONACO PEO & EOR

 Public Holiday

-Monaco has 12 public holidays, which are:
+Monaco has 12 public holidays a year:

 - New Year’s Day